jnuaipr/MINDG/README.md

 <h3 align="center">
-<p> MINDG: A Drug-Target Interaction Prediction Method Based on an Integrated Learning Algorithm </h3>
+<p> MINDG: A Drug-Target Interaction Prediction Method Based on an Integrated Learning Algorithm</p> </h3>

+This papaer has been received by [Bioinformatics](https://doi.org/10.1093/bioinformatics/btae147) 2024.
 This repository contains script which were used to build and train the MINDG model together with the scripts for evaluating the model's performance.

 ### Dependency

 ```